pisi/Reel/example/object-movie-multi-row-sprite/README.markdown

 It starts at the first frame of 2nd row and animates making ~3 revolutions per second.

+Additionally it showcases usage of `"stepUp"` and `"stepDown"` events.

 Options Employed In This Example
 --------------------------------